davidcoles/vc5/README.md

 # VC5

-A distributed Layer 2 Direct Server Return (L2DSR) load balancer for Linux using XDP/eBPF
+A distributed Layer 2 Direct Server Return (L2DSR) Layer 4 load balancer (L4LB) for Linux using XDP/eBPF.

 This is very much a proof of concept at this stage - most everything is incomplete and poorly defined!